ipa320/jenkins_setup/README.md

 [this description](http://pkg.jenkins-ci.org/debian/).
 After a successful installation you can access the Jenkins server in your browser on \<YOUR_JENKINS_SERVER_IP\>:8080.
 *!!!Be careful with updating your Jenkins server.
 If you do, check if everything works still properly!!!*

 ###Required Jenkins plugins
 Go to Jenkins plugin manager (\<YOUR_JENKINS_SERVER_IP\>:8080/pluginManager/available) and install the following plugins:
 * Parameterized Trigger Plugin ([website](wiki.jenkins-ci.org/display/JENKINS/Parameterized+Trigger+Plugin))
+    * Is used to transfer build parameters from one job to the next.
+      Here it is used to commit the repository to build or test.
 * Build Pipeline Plugin ([website](code.google.com/p/build-pipeline-plugin))
+    * Provides a view where all pipeline jobs and their dependencies are shown.
+It also gives the opportunity to trigger the hardware test jobs manually.
 * Matrix Reloaded Plugin ([website](wiki.jenkins-ci.org/display/JENKINS/Matrix+Reloaded+Plugin))
+    * To start one or more entries of a matrix job.
 * Mailer ([website](wiki.jenkins-ci.org/display/JENKINS/Mailer))
+    * Generates the email content depending on the build/test results and sends the emails.
 * View Job Filters ([website](wiki.jenkins-ci.org/display/JENKINS/View+Job+Filters))
+    * Provides comprehensive possibilities to filter the jobs that can be seen by the specific user.
 * **TODO**

 ###Install the Cob-Pipeline Plugin